 - Club.
 Club will be obvious in a team, or club internal, event.
 In other events, club is required for new players but is otherwise optional.
 If a new player has no club, give his place of residence.
 DO NOT give a club simply because you have found it by a player’s name in the rating list.
 It may be out of date.
 Sooner than that, give no club at all.
 Do not use England, this is less than helpful.

 - Date of birth, if known.
-For juniors (under 18 on 31st August of the current season) date of birth is essential if they are to get the age-related rating bonus they are entitled to.
+For juniors (under 18 on 1st January in the year of the game) date of birth is essential if they are to get the age-related rating bonus they are entitled to.

 - Sex, optionally (and especially if not obvious from the name).